jeremiah-shaulov/docker-vscode-debug-example/src/java_service/README.md

-## About this service
+## TCP echo service with Java: About

-This is simple asynchronous TCP echo server implemented in Java, to demonstrate how Java services running in Docker containers can be debugged from host machine.
+This is simple asynchronous TCP echo server implemented in Java, to demonstrate how Java services running in Docker containers can be remote-debugged from host machine.

 Files here were generated like this: